 You will have a redirect in place but inform them the URL has changed and ask them to change to the new URL where possible

 Carry assessment of URLs used on owned media properties like social media accounts, and ensure that all URLs are pointing to the new URLs, even where redirects are in place.

 Regularly check the search engine caches of your homepage and most important pages to understand when they are re-indexed.

-Where particular pages are taking longer to get re-indexed than expected consider additional social sharing and opportunities for links from frequently recached sites (e.g. news, social and blogs)
+Where particular pages are taking longer to get re-indexed than expected, consider additional social sharing and opportunities for links from frequently recached sites (e.g. news, social and blogs)

 42: Compare Site Performance Benchmark

-Where required recommend remedial work needed.
+Where required recommend any remedial work needed.

 43: Compare Site Indexation to Benchmark

-Compare site indexation to benchmark report.
+Compare site indexation to the benchmark report.